-This is used to present 16 bit data or 18 bit addresses to the CPU.
+This is used to display 16 bit data or 18 bit addresses from the CPU.
 Register contents, addresses and contents of memory locations may be displayed.
-The register 16 bits can be read from program with the TRA instruction.
+The register 16 bits can be set with the TRR LMP instruction (the user register - see following - must be selected).